Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-The food forests.
-They didn't know these were open to the public.
-A couple of other community areas also have areas for people to donate food grown in their garden, passing onto others.
+All the different varieties of food that people grow and use.

 Has this kit prompted any new food related initiatives within your school?
-The importance of food technology and knowing where food comes from and how they can produce/create their own.
+Being more mindful of our food and food waste.

 Helpful Report

-What are three words that describe the activities in this kit?
-Fun, localised, interactive
+What are three words that describe the activities in this kit? food, sustainability, community

 How effective was the resource in fostering critical thinking about food waste issues?